mootools/mootools-core/Docs/Element/Element.md

 Works like [Element:grab](#Element:grab), but instead of moving the grabbed element from its place, this method moves this Element around its target.

-Works like [Element:grab](#Element:grab), but allows multiple elements to be adopted.

-Inserts the passed element inside the Element (that will become the parent).
-The Element will also move to the passed element position.
+The Element is moved to the position of the passed element and becomes the parent.

 ### Syntax: